-Alerts: Sets the training or navigation alerts for the activity (Activity Alerts, page 36).
+Alerts: Sets the training or navigation alerts for the activity (Activity Alerts, page 34).

-Auto Climb: Enables the watch to detect elevation changes automatically using the built-in altimeter (Enabling Auto Climb, page 38).

-Auto Lap: Sets the options for the Auto Lap feature to automatically mark laps.
+- Auto Climb: Enables the watch to detect elevation changes automatically using the built-in altimeter (Enabling Auto Climb, page 37). - Auto Lap: Sets the options for the Auto Lap feature to automatically mark laps.
 The Auto Distance option marks laps at a specific distance.
 The Auto Position option marks laps at a location where you previously pressed LAP.
 When you complete a lap, a customizable lap alert message appears.
-This feature is helpful for comparing your performance over different parts of an activity.

-Auto Pause: Sets the options for the Auto Pause® feature to stop recording data when you stop moving or when you drop below a specified speed.
-This feature is helpful if your activity includes stop lights or other places where you must stop.

-Auto Rest: Enables the watch to automatically create a rest interval when you stop moving (Auto Rest and Manual Rest, page 9).

-Auto Run: Enables the watch to detect ski or water sport runs automatically using the built-in accelerometer (Viewing Your Ski Runs, page 20, Viewing Your Water Sport Runs, page 18).

-Auto Scroll: Sets the watch to scroll through all of the activity data screens automatically while the activity timer is running.

-Auto Set: Enables the watch to start and stop exercise sets automatically during a strength training activity.
+This feature is helpful for comparing your performance over different parts of an activity. - Auto Pause: Sets the options for the Auto Pause® feature to stop recording data when you stop moving or when you drop below a specified speed.
+This feature is helpful if your activity includes stop lights or other places where you must stop. - Auto Rest: Enables the watch to automatically create a rest interval when you stop moving (Auto Rest and Manual Rest, page 9). - Auto Run: Enables the watch to detect ski or water sport runs automatically using the built-in accelerometer (Viewing Your Ski Runs, page 19, Viewing Your Water Sport Runs, page 17). - Auto Scroll: Sets the watch to scroll through all of the activity data screens automatically while the activity timer is running. - Auto Set: Enables the watch to start and stop exercise sets automatically during a strength training activity.

-Auto Start: Sets the watch to automatically start a motocross or BMX activity when you start moving.
+Auto Start: Sets the watch to automatically start the activity when you start moving.

-Big Numbers: Changes the size of the numbers on the activity data screens (Big Numbers Mode, page 28).

-Broadcast Heart Rate: Enables automatic heart rate data broadcasting when you start the activity (Broadcasting Heart Rate Data, page 78).

-Broadcast to GameOn: Enables automatic biometrics data broadcasting to the Garmin GameOn app when you start a gaming activity (Using the Garmin GameOn App, page 12).

-ClimbPro: Displays ascent planning and monitoring screens while navigating (Using ClimbPro, page 38).

-Club Prompt: Displays a prompt to enter which golf club you used after each detected shot to record your club statistics (Recording Statistics, page 27).
+- Big Numbers: Changes the size of the numbers on the golf hole information screen (Big Numbers Mode, page 26). - Broadcast Heart Rate: Enables automatic heart rate data broadcasting when you start the activity (Broadcasting Heart Rate Data, page 77). - ClimbPro: Displays ascent planning and monitoring screens while navigating (Using ClimbPro, page 36). - Club Prompt: Displays a prompt to enter which golf club you used after each detected shot to record your club statistics (Recording Statistics, page 24).